jemmy512/book-notes/CS/refactoring-2.md

             * If the new function will have the same name as the old one, give the new function a temporary name that’s easy to search for.
         3. If the extracted function needs additional parameters, use the simple mechanics to add them.
         4. Test.
-        5. Apply Inline Function (115) to the old function.
+        5. `Apply Inline Function` to the old function.
-        6. If you used a temporary name, use Change Function Declaration (124) again to restore it to the original name.
+        6. If you used a temporary name, use `Change Function Declaration` again to restore it to the original name.
         7. Test

 * Example: Renaming a Function (Simple Mechanics)